 Follow the prompts, choosing your region and giving your Space a name, then click "Create Space".

 Example instructions to go with numbered annotations 1.
 Choose a team — you can use a default “personal” team if you’re the only person working on this project, or a named team if you’re collaborating with others 2.
 This should remind you of the project, for example “customer-api” or “notetaking-app” 3.
 Choose a country close to where most of your users will be 4.
 If you’re already using a specific cloud, you can choose that here, otherwise pick any one.

 Create the Capsule

-Capsules provide the server for hosting applications on Code Capsules.
+A Capsule provides the server for hosting an application on Code Capsules.